-- Determining which conflict minerals are necessary to the functionality or production of a product manufactured or contracted to be manufactured by CSI worldwide. - Adopting a Conflict Mineral Policy and revised the CSI Procurement Terms and Conditions to flow down Conflict Minerals requirement to suppliers. - Conducting a "Reasonable Country of Origin Inquiries" (RCOI) for "in scope" suppliers to ensure traceability throughout our supply chain to establish the origin of Conflict Minerals using the EICC/GeSI Conflict Minerals Reporting Template. - Discontinuing business with any supplier determined as "uncommitted" to compliance. - Comparing the smelters and refiners identified in the RCOI against the list of smelter facilities which have been identified as "conflict free" by programs such as the EICC/GeSI Conflict Free Smelter (CFS) program for tantalum, tin, tungsten and gold.
+- Determining which conflict minerals are necessary to the functionality or production of a product manufactured or contracted to be manufactured by CSI worldwide. - Adopting a Conflict Mineral Policy and revised the CSI Procurement Terms and Conditions to flow down Conflict Minerals requirement to suppliers. - Conducting a "Reasonable Country of Origin Inquiries" (RCOI) for "in scope" suppliers to ensure traceability throughout our supply chain to establish the origin of Conflict Minerals using the EICC/GeSI Conflict Minerals Reporting Template. - · Discontinuing business with any supplier determined as "uncommitted" to compliance. - Comparing the smelters and refiners identified in the RCOI against the list of smelter facilities which have been identified as "conflict free" by programs such as the EICC/GeSI Conflict Free Smelter (CFS) program for tantalum, tin, tungsten and gold.

-As a result of the due diligence measures described above, it is too early yet for CSI due to lack of information from its suppliers to determine whether the necessary conflict minerals originated in the Covered Countries and, if so, whether the necessary conflict minerals were from recycle or scrap sources, were DRC conflict free or have not been found to be DRC conflict free.
+As a result of the due diligence measures described above, it is still too early yet for CSI due to lack of information from its suppliers to determine whether the necessary conflict minerals originated in the Covered Countries and, if so, whether the necessary conflict minerals were from recycle or scrap sources, were DRC conflict free or have not been found to be DRC conflict free.
+CSI does not yet have sufficient information to disclose the facilities and the countries in which the necessary conflict minerals were produced.